iKilledAppl3/noinstastories/README.md

 # NoInstaStories
 Remove the Instagram Stories from your Instagram Feed!

-# Licensed Under the Apache 2.0 Liscense
+# Licensed Under the Apache 2.0 License
 Follow what the LICENSE states and what not!
 Please credit me if you use this code!